Electric Guitar Lessons in London

 This is a very common mistake that every self taught person has.
 When you look at a tab, piece of music or a chord progression; you are told what to play - you are told the frets that you need to hold down and what strings to strum or pick.
 However, what you are not told is how to play those notes and chords.
 You are not told:

 ⁃ How your pick should be moving.
 There are very specific ways to move the pick when picking a string, going between strings and when strumming a chord, playing a riff etc. When you don’t move the pick in the correct way, you start playing random mistakes (such as accidentally picking the wrong string, or hitting open strings by mistake).
 You will also find that controlling the pick is very difficult (for example, when you try to play something a little bit faster and your playing completely falls apart).
-When you understand how to move the pick correctly and are properly trained on moving the pick correctly, increasing your ability becomes very easy and silly mistakes become a thing of the past.
 This allows you to play your favourite songs and have them sound great, every single time.

 4. You have constant doubt and uncertainty about what you are doing